tainstr/misura.doc/browser/datasources.rst

 There should always be a default database defined at the top of the list.
 This is the database where finished tests are automatically saved and indexed, configured in :ref:`preferences` under **Default database** option.

-If you would like to open a database which is not listed in the ``Recent databases`` column, you can ``Add`` it from the below button, or click on ``File -> Open database`` menu action in the main Browser window.
+If you would like to open a database which is not listed in the ``Recent databases`` column, you can ``Add`` it from the below button, or click on :menuselection:`File --> Open database` menu action in the main Browser window.

 You can **create a database index** out of any structure of folders containing some Misura tests (and any other file type, which will be skipped).
 To create a new database, select the ``File -> New database`` menu action.
 It will ask the name and location of the database index.
 The database index must be placed on the topmost folder in your folder structure.
 After confirmation, the folder where the database index is being created will be scanned as well as any sub-folder, recursively.

 Databases can be located on a network share, to enable multi-user collaboration.
 Every client which needs to access the output files or the machine can configure it as its **Default database** in :ref:`preferences`, so finished tests are automatically added to that location only once.

 This is an easy way to collaborate on data post-processing.
 It is advisable to save also the plots in the same, shared folder, so any user participating in the network will be able to open them.

 .. warning::